lfe/lfe.github.io/index.md

 <a href="http://en.wikipedia.org/wiki/REPL">REPL</a> (shell) for use with
 interactive coding.

-LFE coexists seamlessly with vanilla Erlang and OTP.
-As such, code written in LFE can freely be used together with modules written in vanilla Erlang and applications in Erlang/OTP.
+LFE coexists seamlessly with Core Erlang and OTP.
+As such, code written in LFE can freely be used together with modules written in other BEAM languages such as Erlang and Elixir.

 ### LFE Features

 We have a <a href="/features.html">Features page</a>, but here are some of the highlights:

 * Homoiconicity
 * Lisp macros
 * Actor model